Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: INTRODUCTION

-The nonrelativistic QCD (NRQCD)~\cite{Bodwin:1994jh,Petrelli:1997ge} is a multiscale theory, in which the dynamical scales can be, $m_Q v$, $m_Q v^2$, $\Lambda_{\rm QCD}$ and etc., where $v$ is the relative velocity between heavy quarks $Q$ in the c.m frame and $v \ll 1$.This makes it a potential effective theoretical method to analyze the production mechanism of doubly charmed tetraquark state.
-In the framework of NRQCD, the double charm quarks inside $T_{cc}$ move slowly in a small relative velocity $v$ in the rest frame with a larger sacle $m_cv$ comparing to the scale of light degree of freedom ($\Lambda_{\rm QCD}$).
-Thus inside the structure of tetraquark $T_{cc}$, the heavy charm quark pair $cc$ can form a color antitriplet diquark state based on the short range color Coulomb attraction with a mass of approximately 3.6 GeV.
-The color quantum number for the $\langle cc\rangle$ diquark state can be the color-antitriplet $\bar{\mathbf 3}$ or the color-sextuplet $\mathbf {6}$ for the decomposition of $\rm SU(3)_C$ color group $\mathbf 3\otimes \mathbf 3 = \bar{\mathbf 3}\oplus \mathbf 6$.
-The spin quantum number can be $^1 S_0$ or $^3 S_1$, and its orbital excited states.
-At long distances, the other two light antiquarks move around the diquark, similar to hydrogen atoms, where the potential is determined by one pion exchange and could be obtained in non-perturbative theory.
-Some theoretical studies on these states were presented in literatures \cite{Zouzou:1986qh,Manohar:1992nd,Vijande:2007rf,Ma:1991wg,Vijande:2009kj,Chen:2011jtl,Qin:2020zlg,Ali:2018xfq}.
+The nonrelativistic QCD (NRQCD)~\cite{Bodwin:1994jh,Petrelli:1997ge} is a multiscale theory, in which the dynamical scales can be, $m_Q v$, $m_Q v^2$, $\Lambda_{\rm QCD}$, etc., where $v$ is the relative velocity between heavy quarks $Q$ in the c.m. frame and $v \ll 1$.
+This makes it a potential effective theoretical method to analyze the production mechanism of the doubly charmed tetraquark state.
+In the framework of NRQCD, the double charm quarks inside $T_{cc}$ move in a small relative velocity $v$ in the rest frame with a larger scale $m_cv$ comparing to the scale of the light degree of freedom ($\Lambda_{\rm QCD}$).
+For the structure of $T_{cc}$, the perturbatively produced heavy charm quark pair $cc$ through Higgs, $W^+$, or $Z^0$ decay can first form a color-antitriplet diquark cluster $\langle cc\rangle_{\bar{3}}$ by the attractive strong interactions with a mass of approximately 3.6 GeV.
+Then the color-antitriplet cluster acting as a heavy antiquark supports the color interactions to the other two light antiquarks, just like the single heavy baryon.
+For the decomposition of $\rm SU(3)_C$ color group $\mathbf 3\otimes \mathbf 3 = \bar{\mathbf 3}\oplus \mathbf 6$, the color quantum number for the $\langle cc\rangle$ diquark state can be color-antitriplet $\bar{\mathbf 3}$ or color-sextuplet $\mathbf {6}$.
+However, the diquark $\langle cc\rangle_{\mathbf {6}}$ is not discussed here because the color interaction between this kind of diquark is repulsive~\cite{Maiani:2004vq} and cannot become a kind of cluster within the tetraquark to a large extent.
+Some theoretical studies on these states were presented in the literatures \cite{Zouzou:1986qh,Vijande:2007rf,Ma:1991wg,Vijande:2009kj,Chen:2011jtl,Qin:2020zlg,Ali:2018xfq,Mutuk:2023oyz,Cheng:2020wxa,Cheng:2022qcm,Montesinos:2023qbx,Braaten:2022elw,Tiwari:2021iqu,Lu:2020rog,Yang:2019itm,Hernandez:2019eox}.
+In addition to compact diquark-antidiquark states, there are other alternative dynamical mechanisms to describe the tetraquark state, like meson molecule \cite{Tornqvist:1993ng,Guo:2013sya,Wang:2013daa,Guo:2017jvc} or a hadroquarkonium \cite{Dubynskiy:2008mq,Ferretti:2020ewe}.